mlissner/michaeljaylissner.com/content/moving-and-updating-drupal.md

 The biggest problem I encountered was that the clean URL's broke, and were a pain to get fixed.
 I have fixed those now, so the only remaining thing is to get gallery functioning again.
 The thing to remember here is that clean urls function by directory, and that the higher up the directory tree you go, the higher the priority of the .htacces files.

 As for Gallery2, I have to say it is a big pain, so I may just revert to trusting Google with my images.
-We'll see if I have another moment of inspiration.<!--break-->
+We'll see if I have another moment of inspiration.